-Plaintiffs must perform a reasonable and good-faith pre-suit investigation into the facts and law underlying their claims.
+Plaintiffs must perform a reasonable and good-faith pre-suit investigation into the facts and law underlying their claims, the standards for which are set by the Federal Rules of Civil Procedure, most specifically Rule 11.
 Failure to do so may result in sanctions.
 Plaintiffs also must file their suit in a court that has subject matter jurisdiction, has personal jurisdiction over the defendant, and has proper venue.
 There is no formal statute of limitations for patent suits.
 Nevertheless, under 35 U.S.C. § 286 patent owners are unable to recover damages based on infringement occurring more than six years before they file suit.
+There are also equitable defenses which may bar a party from bringing suit, like estoppel.